I’ve looked at a lot of wilderness first aid kits, and, for the most part, I am really disappointed by them.

 - Ace bandage: Please learn how to wrap an ace bandage as sprains are very common wilderness injuries

 - Triangle bandages: Think of triangle bandages as sterile bandanas.
-They can be used for absorbing blood, for dressing head wounds, for making an arm sling, or dressing large wounds.
+They can be used for absorbing blood, dressing head wounds, making an arm sling, or dressing large wounds.
 More on uses for a triangular bandage.

 - Bendable Foam-Coated Splint: You can often fashion a splint out of found items, but this isn’t always the case – such as when you need a C splint for your thumb.
 Choose a small splint made from bendable aluminum and coated with foam.

 - Pain relievers

 - Potassium Iodide: For thyroid blocking in a nuclear emergency